 We collect usage information about you whenever you interact with our websites and Services.
 This includes which Roost webpages you visit, what you click on, when you perform those actions, and so on.

 Third Party Websites

-Our Sites or App may contain links to third party websites.
-When you click on a link to any other website or location, you will leave our Sites or App and go to another site, and another entity may collect Personal Data or Anonymous Data from you.
+Our websites or app may contain links to third party websites.
+When you click on a link to any other website or location, you will leave our sites or app and go to another site, and another entity may collect Personal Data or Anonymous Data from you.
 We have no control over, do not review, and cannot be responsible for, these outside websites or their content.

 3. How we use the information we collect